flyingmachine/brave-clojure-web/content/core-async.md

 ## Processes

-At the heart of core.async is the *process*, a concurrently running unit of logic that responds to and produces events.
+At the heart of core.async is the *process*, a concurrently running unit of logic that responds to events.
 The process concept is meant to capture our mental model of the real world, with entities interacting with and responding to each other completely independently, without some kind of central control mechanism.
 You put your money in the machine and out comes a hotdog, all without the Illumati or Big Brother orchestrating the whole thing.
 This differs from the view of concurrency you've been exploring so far, where you've defined tasks that are either tightly bound to the main thread of control (for example, achieving data parallelism with `pmap`) or that you have no interest in communicating with (`pmap` again and one-off tasks created with `future`).

 It might be strange to consider a vending machine to be a process: vending machines are noun-y and thing-y, and processes are verb-y and